-Pixlane is a free, privacy-first web toolkit offering over 130 tools for working with images, PDFs, and documents.
-Every tool runs entirely in your browser using WebAssembly and on-device AI models.
-No files are uploaded to any server, no account is required, and no watermarks are added to your output.
+Pixlane is a free, privacy-first web toolkit offering 300+ tools for images, PDFs, documents, video, AI, and developer workflows.
+File processing runs in your browser using WebAssembly, browser APIs, and on-device AI models.
+No media file is uploaded to a processing server, no account is required, and core tools add no watermarks to output.

 Traditional online tools upload your files to remote servers for processing.
 Pixlane takes a fundamentally different approach: all computation happens locally on your device.
 When you open a Pixlane tool, the processing engine (built on WebAssembly and ONNX Runtime) loads directly into your browser.
 Your images, PDFs, and documents never leave your computer or phone.